 Recent True Price Developments

 There is a lot of momentum for true pricing at policy level.
-The Dutch cabinet completed the multi-year true pricing experimental programme, the Dutch Authority for Consumers and Markets (ACM) called on the cabinet to stimulate true prices, and the Dutch Minister of Agriculture, Mrs. Adema, wants to launch a public campaign about the true price of food.
+The Dutch cabinet completed the multi-year true pricing experimental programme, the Dutch Authority for Consumers and Markets (ACM) called on the cabinet to stimulate true prices, and the Dutch Minister of Agriculture, Mr. Piet Adema, wants to launch a public campaign about the true price of food.
 Internationally, the UN Food Systems Summit launched a true price initiative.
 In the United States the White House embraced a conference after research based on the true price method and the majority of the European Parliament voted for true prices in the Farm to Fork Strategy.

 Lisette van Benthum

 NFP Coalition Builder